Automatic Map Density Selection for Locally-Performant Visual Place Recognition: Results

-\Cref{fig:Rat1_vs_RAR} demonstrates that \textbf{a high global R@1 does not guarantee a high RAR for a given target.} For example, for a per-segment target R@1 of 100\%, the $k$=3 density sampling achieves a mean R@1 of 91.94\% but a RAR of only 1\%.
-Despite the global metric suggesting near-perfect performance, only 1\% of segments actually meet the 100\% local recall requirement.
-This demonstrates that mean R@1 can mask critical local performance failures.
+\Cref{fig:Rat1_vs_RAR} demonstrates that \emph{high global Recall@1 does not imply high RAR for a given local target}.
+For example, at a per-segment target Recall@1 of 100\%, sampling with $k=3$ achieves a mean Recall@1 of 91.94\% but an RAR of only~1\%.
+Thus, despite near-perfect average performance, only 1\% of segments achieve 100\% Local Recall.
+For a fixed VPR method, dataset, and subsampling factor, mean Recall@1 is unchanged by the selected Local Recall@1 target, whereas RAR decreases as that target becomes stricter.
+This causes the points for the same density to shift leftward in~\Cref{fig:Rat1_vs_RAR} as the target increases.

-RAR is dependent on the per-segment target R@1 threshold, whereas the mean R@1 does not.
-The same sampling rate achieves vastly different RAR values depending on the per-segment target R@1 threshold, while its mean R@1 remains fixed.
-As the target threshold increases, the RAR curve shifts leftward, meaning that fewer segments meet the stricter requirement, while the mean R@1 stays constant.
-Consequently, the correlation between these two metrics changes with the target R@1 requirement: they may appear related at low thresholds but diverge substantially at high thresholds.

-The RAR captures where recall is achieved across the operational environment, whereas mean R@1 only measures how much recall is achieved overall.
-Two sampling rates with similar mean R@1 can have different RAR values, meaning equal global performance does not translate to equal deployment readiness.
-This validates the need for RAR as a complementary metric when local performance guarantees are required.
+Therefore, the two metrics may appear correlated under permissive targets but diverge substantially under strict ones.
+RAR measures how broadly a required recall level is achieved across the environment, whereas Recall@1 measures only aggregate performance.
+Thus, similar global Recall@1 values can correspond to substantially different local reliability, motivating RAR as a complementary deployment metric.